tiger3046/api_studying/README.md

 # api_studying
-This is studying  process of api and smart application.
+This repository share with process of studying api.